dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/extensions-logging.md

 For performance reasons, EF Core does not wrap each call to read a value from the database provider in a try-catch block.
 However, this sometimes results in exceptions that are hard to diagnose, especially when the database returns a NULL when not allowed by the model.

-Turning on <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.EnableDetailedErrors%2A> will cause EF to introduce these try-catch blocks and thereby provide more detailed errors.
+Turning on <xref:Microsoft.EntityFrameworkCore.DbContextOptionsBuilder.EnableDetailedErrors*> will cause EF to introduce these try-catch blocks and thereby provide more detailed errors.
 For example:

 <!--
         protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)